tjdarosa/law-chain-mvp/README.md

 # law-chain-mvp
 MVP for a business proposal designed in "blockchain technologies and cryptocurrencies" course at UFSC.
-The idea is a hibrid system that uses traditional databases to store files and uses blockchain to keep integrity and auditability of these files.
+The idea is a hibrid system that uses a traditional database to store files and uses blockchain to keep integrity and auditability of these files.